Sergio Canales

-Sergio Canales Madrazo (/es/; born 16 February 1991) is a Spanish professional footballer who plays as an attacking midfielder for Liga MX club Monterrey.
+Sergio Canales Madrazo (/es/; born 16 February 1991) is a Spanish professional footballer who plays as an attacking midfielder for La Liga club Racing de Santander.

 After starting out at Racing de Santander, he signed as a 19-year-old with Real Madrid for €4.5 million, but failed to reproduce his form at the latter club and left after only one season.
 He went on to represent, always in La Liga, Valencia, Real Sociedad and Betis, totalling 384 games and 49 goals across 15 seasons and winning the Copa del Rey once with Real Madrid and Betis.

 Canales earned 39 caps for Spain at youth level, winning the 2013 European Championship with the under-21 team.
 He made his debut for the senior squad in 2019.

 Club career

 Racing Santander

 Born in Santander, Cantabria, Canales was a product of hometown Racing de Santander's youth ranks.
 In 2006, 50% of his playing rights were bought by Deportivo de La Coruña as part of the deal that saw Pedro Munitis return to Racing with Dudu Aouate and Antonio Tomás moving in the opposite direction.

 Canales made his first-team debut on 18 September 2008, playing in a UEFA Cup home tie against FC Honka of Finland, a 1–0 win.
 Roughly two weeks later he first appeared in La Liga, with the same result happening at CA Osasuna.

 Having gradually received more playing time with the main squad, Canales scored twice against RCD Espanyol in a 4–0 away win on 6 December 2009, and repeated the feat at Sevilla FC on 9 January 2010 (2–1 at the Ramón Sánchez Pizjuán Stadium), receiving Player of the match honors in the latter game.
 The following week, as Racing drew at home to Real Valladolid 1–1, he also found the net, and eventually finished his first full season with six goals and four assists to help his team narrowly avoid relegation.